Sobilo34/100DaysOfCode/My_guding_rules.md

-# Rules and Regulations of the 100 Days Of Code Challenge
+# Rules and Regulations guiding the 100 Days Of Code Challenge

 #### Start Date
 Wed 13th March, 2024.